Season 1, Episode 42

 Gila Golub:

-For our audience, I will say that people come to me and say my partner is, is disrespectful to me.
+For our audience, I will say that people come to me and say my partner is disrespectful to me.
 Okay?
 I will eventually get them to say who really is disrespectful to them?
 Ask yourself, where are you disrespectful to you?
 Where are you condescending to you?
 Where are you?
 Where do you betray yourself?
 So it’s really not your partner.
 Your partner is a mirror.
 And when you just even begin to think that way, where am I betraying myself?
 Where am I disrespectful to myself?
 Uh, where do I abandon myself?
-When you even ask yourself those questions in the asking of those questions, you raise the vibration of the relational field partner can feel you becoming accountable.
+When you even ask yourself those questions in the asking of those questions, you raise the vibration of the relational field partner and can feel you becoming accountable.

 Lorne Brown:

 And this is why one person being conscious can work in a holy relationship.
 Because if you are being accountable as you said that you’re awake and the vibration is changing, then your partner’s no longer at the stress of you needing them to change when you turn inside and start to take the responsibility of that change.
-Because on a energetic level, they are feeling they’re not having that pull on them to fill your needs.
+Because on an energetic level, they are feeling they’re not having that pull on them to fill your needs.
 It’s an unconscious experience for the other individual.

 Gila Golub: